alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/readme.md

 - Registration Centre
   - All microservice modules are registered to Nacos for service registration and discovery.
-  - Integration with SpringCloud Gateway gateway.
+  - Integration with Spring Cloud Gateway gateway.

 #### Seata